 Kavit Majithia talks to Bill Chang, EVP business at SingTel, about his role in integrating ICT services with traditional telecoms and raising awareness of such a strategy across Singapore and Asia.

+To start a role in a new company, work in a sector that is not entirely your domain and operate in a largely emerging market is difficult enough.
+To change the ethos of a large regional operator like SingTel and to introduce the company to a different way of thinking about how it uses its resources to cater to an evolving telecoms model is an entirely different challenge.
+Yet this was the task that faced Bill Chang when he took his role as EVP business at the company in November 2005.
 He looks relaxed, as he takes a seat in the swanky Addendum bar, central London, ready for a tour around Europe to raise awareness of a new cloud computing platform.
 Largely developed by Chang himself, the platform aims to sell different telecoms services in the same way the utility sector operates.
 The keynote speech delivered by Chang for this is on YouTube, and with over 6000 hits, it outlines the sale of different types of ICT services, including storage, software and server applications.
-Described as an intelligent utility, the private cloud platform caters to customer needs on a pay-by-use basis without the need for contracts or obligations to the company.
+Described as an “intelligent utility”, the private cloud platform caters to customer needs on a pay-by-use basis without the need for contracts or obligations to the company.

 Convergence of services